 Culturally, we are implicitly instructed to ignore our bodies unless something goes wrong, and then pay attention to the "problem" so that we can "solve it".
 This may work as a strategy when things are going more or less OK.
-But it definitely does not work as a long term strategy, for many reasons.
+But it definitely does not work as a long term basis for a healthy relationship with the body - i.e. for physical health - for many reasons.

-There are several feedback loops in the brain that are designed to give us critical survival information on a) things that we want more of, and (b) things that we wish to avoid.
+The main reason is that - there are several feedback loops in the brain designed to give us critical survival information on a) things that we want more of, and (b) things that we wish to avoid.
 To this end, the sensory system is programmable through